Baakel/KastelEditor/README.md

 - Flask >= 0.12.1
 - GitHub_Flask >= 3.2.0
 - requests >= 2.9.1
-- flask_github >= 0.1.3
 - sqlalchemy_migrate >= 0.11.0

 ### Installing
 To set up your database run the `db_create.py` file.

 ## Usage
 To start the server run the `run.py` file.
 Your port 5000 needs to be free for this to run.
-After that you can connect to the server from *localhost:5000*.
+After that you can connect to the server from *localhost:5000*
 You will need to log in using your Github account.

 ## Deployment
 _TODO_